eth-easl/deltazip-ae/README.md

 python3 scripts/helpers/bench.py --workload scripts/workload/azure.ar=0.5.jsonl --base-model meta-llama/Llama-2-13b-hf --output $WORKDIR/results
 ```

+Once the client finishes, you can stop the server with `Ctrl+C`.
+Please also check if the docker container exits properly by `docker ps`.
+If it is still running, please execute `docker stop [container ID]`.

 ### 3.2.
 Evaluate the serving performance of the uncompressed model

 ```bash